Men naturally lose testosterone as they age, but there are "low-t" treatments available.

-Even if your levels are low and you have symptoms, therapy is not always the first course of action.
-If your doctor can identify the source for declining levels—for instance, weight gain or certain medication—he or she may first address that problem.
+Even if your levels are low and you have symptoms, low-t therapy is not always the first course of action.
+If your doctor can identify the source for declining levels—for instance, weight gain or a particular medication—he or she may first address that problem.

 - Skin patch.
 A patch is applied once every 24 hours, in the evening, and releases small amounts of the hormone into the skin.

 - Gels.
 Topical gels are spread daily onto the skin over both upper arms, shoulders, or thighs.
 It is important to wash your hands after applying and to cover the treated area with clothing to prevent exposing others to testosterone.

 - Oral therapy.
 Capsules are swallowed or tablets are attached to your gum or inner cheek twice a day.
 Testosterone is then absorbed into the bloodstream.

 - Pellets.
 These are implanted under the skin, usually around the hips or buttocks, and slowly release testosterone.
 They are replaced every three to six months.